ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- we
-learn, mends slowly, but we believe be is
-resided as being in a fair way to get
-well.
-1 A Cnincn Question Sbtti-kd.?At
-the last session of the Presbyterian
-Church -H Oieenfield, Ohio, last ?ummet
-Mr. Wm.
-Roan was suspended from com
-mnnion with the church on account of bis
-being an Odd Fellow.
-He very properlv
-appealed from this decision to the Cincinnati
-Synod, which lately sat at Springfield.
-After a lengthy discussion, ir
-which the whole ground of secret orders
-1 was gone over, the appeal was very properly&#x27;
-sustained, and Mr. lloan fully re
-1 1 ,.l K ..&#x27;-I. 4 ~

-muii&#x27;u ins uiiurcu iiyms.
 PRINTERS AND PRINTING.
 J.T.
 Buckingham, c-q. in his penes o!
 reminiscenes, in oouitc of puhlicnlion ir